Yoga Tool Kit for Christmas

 Whatever your Christmas contains, be it a calm and peaceful time-out or a hectic schedule visiting family members dotted around the country, there are a few yoga tools that could be somewhat more magic than Santa’s Sleigh.

-We all generally over-indulge at this time of year, so the postures that make up your Yoga Tool Kit, whether you need you need them to cope with the in-laws driving you mad, or to simply get off the sofa, will see you right.
+We all generally over-indulge at this time of year, so the postures that make up your Yoga Tool Kit, whether you need them to cope with difficult situations, or to simply get off the sofa, will see you right.

 Work off the chocolate and sherry indulgences with a few Activations.
 These will wake you up and stop you feeling sluggish.
 If you are normally quite active winter, and Christmas particularly, can feel a bit claustrophobic, so if the weather allows, go outside to do these (wrap up warm!).